 More about the second Earth-Sun Lagrange point

-Simply put, there are five special points in space in the vicinity of two objects orbiting around one another where a third, smaller mass can remain nearly 'parked' in orbit.
+Simply put, there are five special points in the vicinity of two objects orbiting around one another where a third, smaller mass can remain nearly 'parked' in orbit.
 Here it will keep the same distance from the two larger objects.